 Accolades abounded for Dick, including named Pennsylvania Super Lawyers since its inception, and named to Best Lawyers in America from 1993 through 2021, which also named him Pittsburgh Construction Law Lawyer of the Year in 2012.
-Dick was a member of the prestigious American College of Real Estate Lawyers and past Chair of both the Real Estate and Construction Sections of the Allegheny County Bar Association.
-He assisted with the preparation of the original Real Estate and Construction Sections of County Bar Association.
-He assisted with n of the original Hart and Willier Uni

-Doth the Real Estate and Construction Sections of the Allegheny County Bar Association.
+Dick was a member of the prestigious American College of Real Estate Lawyers and past Chair of both the Real Estate and Construction Sections of the Alleghear, County Par Acception Law Lawyer with the oun the Real میں Allegheny Cour preparation Real Estate and Construction Sections of County Bar Association.
+He assisted with n of the original Hart and Willier Uni the both the Real Estate and Construction Sections of the Allegheny County Bar Association.
 He assisted with the preparation of the original Hart and Willier Uniform Commercial Code Reporter-Digest and served as case note editor for the Pittsburgh Legal Journal.
 In fulfillment of his faith, Dick worked tirelessly for various causes, including representing Christian Housing in developing high rises for the elderly in Pittsburgh.
 For a decade, he sat on the Board of Trustees at the Pontifical College Josephinum, serving one term as Chair.
 Dick later received the Jessing Award, which is given to the lay Alumnus of the Year.
 For 25 years, he also sat on LaRoche University's Board of Trustees, where he served multiple terms as Chair.
 In 2014, LaRoche presented Dick with an honorary doctorate of Humane Letters.
 Dick felt most honored to be the 2010 Allegheny County recipient of the treasured St. Thomas More Award after the annual Red Mass presided by The Most Reverend David A. Zubik, Bishop of the Catholic Diocese of Pittsburgh.
 Dick never missed a teachable moment.
 In his acceptance speech, along with a great sense of appreciation, he took time to educate the attendees on the life and great acts of St. Thomas More.

-Thomas More
+Thomas More St.

-St. Thomas More.

-In December 2023, as the first recipient of the Allegheny County Bar Association Construction Law Section's Lifetime Achievement Award, Dick reflected on his legacy and felt the award was a tremendously humbling and satisfying acknowledgment of his entire career, judged by his peers on his life's work.
+In December 2023, as the first recipient of the Allegheny County Bar Association Construction Law Section's Lifetime Achievement Award, Dick reflected on his legacy and felt the award was a tremendously humbling and satisfying acknowledgment of his entire career, judged by his peers on big life work acknowledgment of the series acknowledgment of the series work.
 Dick is survived by his wife Barb, whom he loved dearly throughout their 60 years of marriage; his three children: Christine (Shawn Marlovits), Greg (Lori) and Julie (Brooks) Solomon and his five grandchildren: Keaton and Ryan Kotarba and Emma, Carter, and Sarah Solomon.
+He was his family who garnered all of his love and Kotarba and Emma, Carter, and Sarah Solomon.
 He was dedicated to his family, who garnered all of his love and affection, and brought purpose and joy to his life.

-Dick is also survived by his brother, Bob (Debbie) and nine nieces and nephews; and was preceded in death by his parents.
+Dick is also survived by his brother, Bob (Debbie) and nine nieces and nephews; and was preceded in death by his parente parents parents.

-parents

-parents.

 Family will receive friends from 2-4 p.m. and 6-8 p.m. on Sunday, August 4th at COPELAND FUNERAL HOME (702 Beaver Street, Sewickley, PA 15143).
-Mass will be celebrated at 10:30 a.m. on Monday, August 5th at St. James Church - Divine Redeemer Parish (200 Walnut Street, Sewickley, PA
+Mass will be celebrated at 10:30 a.m. on Monday, August 5th at St. James Church - Divine Redeemer Parish (200 Walnut Street, Sewickley, PA 143).